vineet-shukla-web/Mathmatical-Operation/README.md

  * We define all these function inside Calculation class.

- * All these operation you can get using this Calculation class.
+ * We can access this function using Calculation class.

         1.add()